HHS/TANF-app/docs/How-We-Work/our-workflow.md

 - When the individual assigned to work on an issue starts work on it, they should move it to the “In Progress” column/pipeline in Zenhub.
 - Progress should be updated in issue daily.
 Any major decisions or discussions about the issue--especially **scope creep** and **blockers** should be documented within the issue.
 - **If the issue grows in scope**:
-  - Determine with the PO, ACF Tech Lead, and PM if more refinement is needed and/or new issue(s) should be spun out from parent ticket.
+  - Determine with the PO, OFA Tech Lead, and PM if more refinement is needed and/or new issue(s) should be spun out from parent ticket.
   - Any new issues should be discussed at the next backlog refinement, unless it is a hot fix or other high priority that requires earlier discussion.
 - **If the issue becomes blocked**:
   - Move the issue to the “Blocked” column/pipeline in Zenhub.